collapsed-stacks/startups/questions/5441/communicating-with-business-administration-co-founders-as-a-cs-student.md

 - tagged: `tech-company`, `founder`, `co-founder`
 - score: 5

-<p>I am a student at a german university and have been interested in founding a startup for some time.
-I have met several other students also interested in startups and they are mainly studying business administration or related fields.</p>
+I am a student at a german university and have been interested in founding a startup for some time.
+I have met several other students also interested in startups and they are mainly studying business administration or related fields.

-<p>A major problem I have encountered is, that as soon as I mention that I study Computer Science or am a decent programmer, there seems to be a huge shift in their behavior towards me.
+A major problem I have encountered is, that as soon as I mention that I study Computer Science or am a decent programmer, there seems to be a huge shift in their behavior towards me.
 When I was seen as an intellectual equal before when exchanging ideas, I am now suddenly treated a tool that can implement their grand ideas for them.
-My input from then on seems to be disregarded and they only focus on my technical knowledge.</p>
+My input from then on seems to be disregarded and they only focus on my technical knowledge.

-<p>Did other co-founders in tech fields have similar experiences when communicating with possible co-founders from business related fields? </p>
+Did other co-founders in tech fields have similar experiences when communicating with possible co-founders from business related fields?

-<p>Have I only met people I don't have any synergy with as a co-founder or can someone give me advice to be seen as a more equal co-founder?</p>
+Have I only met people I don't have any synergy with as a co-founder or can someone give me advice to be seen as a more equal co-founder?

 ## Answer 5442